terpjwu1/rubikscube/README.md

 ## Controls

+### Face Selection and Rotation
-- Use keyboard keys (F, B, R, L, U, D) for face rotations
+- Click a face button or use keyboard keys (F, B, R, L, U, D) to select a face
+- When a face is selected:
+  - Use Left/Right arrow keys for counter-clockwise/clockwise rotation
+  - Click rotation buttons for precise control
-- Hold Shift for counter-clockwise rotation
+  - Press the same face key again to rotate (hold Shift for counter-clockwise)
+  - Press Space to exit selection mode

+### Other Controls
 - Press Z to undo moves
 - Press ESC to reset the cube
-- Click the Auto Solve button for automatic solution
+- Click Auto Solve for automatic solution
+- Click Scramble for a random shuffle